NBA’s offseason sprint continues with free agency starting

 Plus, teams are still figuring out coronavirus protocols for training camp.
 Nobody has seen the NBA schedule for a regular season that starts Dec.
 22. Preseason games start Dec.
 11; those haven’t even been announced yet.

-It’s already hectic, and now free agency will ramp up the frenzy several more levels.
+It’s already hectic, and now free agency will ramp up the fever several more levels.

 “With free agency starting as quickly as it does, we have some targets in mind there and we’ve got some other trade conversations going on as well,” said David Griffin, New Orleans’ executive vice president of basketball operations.